Chymyst/chymyst-core/docs/chymyst01.md

 ```

-The drawback of this approach is that reactions become less declarative due to complicated branching code inside the reaction body.
+The drawback of this approach is that the reaction became less declarative due to complicated branching code inside the reaction body.
+However, this chemistry will run somewhat faster because no guard conditions need to be checked before scheduling a reaction.

 ## Summary so far